Turbofan3360/ESP32-Micropython-Neo-M8-GPS-Driver/README.md

 For higher performance, in the embedded_c_module folder you will find the .c, .h and .cmake files to compile the Neo-M8 driver into micropython firmware - there is a guide to compiling this below.

-This is currently still in development - the modulesetup() function is yet to be implemented.

 Example usage:
 ```python3
 from machine import UART